snsergio/RunAnalysis/README.md

 * x_out
 * y_out

-Then the x_out, subject_out and y_out are merged together to create a single dataset Inertial signals files are not considered in this initial stage, so the script ends up with the above only.
+Then the x_out, subject_out and y_out are merged together to create a single dataset named as "collection"

+Inertial signals files are not considered in this initial stage, so the script ends up with the above only.

 Perform the required operations on these datasets